cloudflare/pint/docs/configuration.md

   If not set, `pint` will try to use the `GITHUB_REPOSITORY` environment variable instead (if set).
 - `github:repo` - name of the GitHub repository (e.g. `monitoring`).
   If not set, `pint` will try to use the `GITHUB_REPOSITORY` environment variable instead (if set).
+- `github:maxComments` - the maximum number of comments pint can create on a single pull request.
+Default is 50.

 Most GitHub settings can be detected from environment variables that are set inside GitHub Actions environment.
 The only exception is `GITHUB_AUTH_TOKEN` environment variable that must be set